cthoyt/cthoyt.github.io/_posts/2020-04-30-public-bel-content.md

 that showcased the range of biological phenomena that could be expressed in BEL with a slight focus on atherosclerosis.
 They were excitingly named the "Selventa Small Corpus" and "Selventa Large Corpus".

-Becuase Selventa dissolved in 2016 and the belframework.org domain expired in mid-2019, the files have been updated and redistributed on GitHub at [cthoyt/selventa-knowledge](https://github.com/cthoyt/selventa-knowledge) under the Creative Commons Attribution-Non-Commercial-ShareAlike 3.0 Unported License, same as the original.
+Because Selventa dissolved in 2016 and the belframework.org domain expired in mid-2019, the files have been updated and redistributed on GitHub at [cthoyt/selventa-knowledge](https://github.com/cthoyt/selventa-knowledge) under the Creative Commons Attribution-Non-Commercial-ShareAlike 3.0 Unported License, same as the original.
 It can be installed in Python directly with: